14 Best B2B Cold Email Templates to Get Your Leads' Attention

 send-now-hubspot-sales-bar

 This follow-up email works because it reassures the prospect that you're not trying to be pushy.
-Instead, it shows them that you're willing to meet them where they're at, even if it means scheduling a call outside your availability.
+Instead, it shows that you're willing to meet them where they're at, even if it means scheduling a call outside your availability.

 We're committed to your privacy.
 HubSpot uses the information you provide to us to contact you about our relevant content, products, and services.
 You may unsubscribe from these communications at any time.
 For more information, check out our Privacy Policy.